Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Introduction

 \section{Introduction}

 For $p$ a prime number, semistable models for modular curves associated with all maximal subgroups of $\GL_2 (\Z /p\Z )$ were determined by the present authors in \cite{EdixP20}.
 Recall those maximal subgroups are either Borel, normalizer of split Cartan and normalizer of non-split Cartan, whose corresponding curves are generally denoted by $X_0 (p)$, $X_{\mathrm{s}}^+ (p)$ and $X_{\mathrm{ns}}^+ (p)$, respectively; to these one must add three exceptional subgroups (and the relevant curves).
 In the present article, we propose to describe {\em regular} models over $\Z$ (or, actually, over the maximal unramified extension $\Z_p^{\mathrm{ur}}$ of $\Z_p$, for convenience).
 Such models are well-known for $X_0 (p)$ since at least the foundational work of Deligne and Rapoport (\cite{DR73}), and we decided not to consider the case of exceptional subgroups, which we feel to be of lesser arithmetic interest.
 We have therefore focussed on the case of curves associated with either split or non-split Cartan subgroups in characteristic $p$, and their normalizers.
-What was previously known in that context was only the case of the curves $X_{\mathrm{s}} (p)$ associated with split Cartan subgroups (but not their normalizer), which had been studied under the form $X_0 (p^2 )$ by the first-named author (in what is probably his first published work, coming out from his PhD thesis (see \cite{Edix89b}, \cite{Edix89})).
+What was previously known in that context was the only case of the curves $X_{\mathrm{s}} (p)$ associated with split Cartan subgroups (but not their normalizer), which had been studied under the form $X_0 (p^2 )$ by the first-named author (in what is probably his first published work, coming out from his PhD thesis (see \cite{Edix89b}, \cite{Edix89})).
 Here we recover in that case the results of op. cit. with our different method, and we cover the other situations.
-We actually give three versions, for each case, of regular models: the first ones come out naturally from taking Galois quotients of our previous semistable models and resolving singularities; then after contracting, we obtain the minimal regular models with normal crossings and, finally, the minimal regular models.
+We actually give two versions, for each case, of regular models: the first ones are the {\em minimal regular models with normal crossings}, which come out naturally from taking Galois quotients of our previous semistable models and resolving singularities; then after contracting, we obtain the {\em minimal regular models}.
 (Surprisingly enough, the latter appear to be totally reduced, whereas the Galois quotients we started with were not - anywhere, at least in the non-split case).
-A look at Figures~\ref{figureNSgrossier} and \ref{figureSgrossier} (models for $X_{\mathrm{ns}} (p)$ vs. $X_{\mathrm{s}} (p)$, respectively), or Figures~\ref{figureNSgrossier+} and \ref{figureS+grossier} ($X_{\mathrm{ns}}^+ (p)$ vs. $X_{\mathrm{s}}^+ (p)$), shows the morality of the situation, or at least the strong geometric parallel between the split and non-split cases: the special fibers are essentially the same, except that reduced projective lines in the split case have been cut into small pieces in the non-split case.
-Those $\PPP^1$s are $j$-lines in the split situations, whereas their broken images in the non-split cases have no modular interpretation, as they just result from blow-ups in the course of the regularization process.
+A look at Figures~\ref{figureNSgrossier} and \ref{figureSgrossier} (models for $X_{\mathrm{ns}} (p)$ vs. $X_{\mathrm{s}} (p)$, respectively), or Figures~\ref{figureNSgrossier+} and \ref{figureS+grossier} ($X_{\mathrm{ns}}^+ (p)$ vs. $X_{\mathrm{s}}^+ (p)$), shows the morality of the situation, or at least the strong geometric parallelism between the split and non-split cases: the special fibers are essentially the same, except that reduced projective lines in the split case have been cut into small pieces in the non-split case.
+Those $\PPP^1$s are $j$-lines in the split situations, whereas their broken equivalents in the non-split cases have no modular interpretation, as they just result from blow-ups in the course of the regularization process.